Financial Accounting Foundation

 |Susan J. Carter||Charles S. Cox|

 |Ann M. Spruill|

-The Board of Trustees (Board) of the Financial Accounting Foundation (Foundation) has established the Human Resources Committee (Committee) to assist the Board in fulfilling its responsibility to recommend compensation for its Trustees and senior executives (which include, but may not be limited to, the Foundation’s Chair, the Foundation’s President and Chief Executive Officer (CEO), members of the Financial Accounting Standards Board (FASB), members of the Governmental Accounting Standards Board (GASB), and the FASB and GASB advisory council chairs, if applicable), and recommend appropriate policies for salaries and benefits for all Foundation employees and monitor their implementation.
+The Board of Trustees (Board) of the Financial Accounting Foundation (Foundation) has established the Compensation Committee (Committee) to assist the Board in fulfilling its responsibility to recommend compensation for its Trustees and senior executives (which include, but may not be limited to, the Foundation’s Chair, the Foundation’s President and Chief Executive Officer (CEO), members of the Financial Accounting Standards Board (FASB), members of the Governmental Accounting Standards Board (GASB), and the FASB and GASB advisory council chairs, if applicable), and recommend appropriate policies for salaries and benefits for all Foundation employees and monitor their implementation.
 The Committee also assists the Board by overseeing the process for periodic evaluations of certain senior executives, as further detailed below.

 Membership and Structure

 The Committee shall be a standing committee of the Board and all Committee members shall be Trustees.
 The Committee shall consist of three or more members.
 The Chair and the other members of the Committee shall be appointed by the Board and shall serve until their successors shall be duly appointed and qualified or until their earlier resignation or removal.